Seven Social Networking Resources For Engineers

 - Engineering Talks -Engineering Talks) is the dream of ours to contribute to engineers and engineering disciplines and provide a free platform for young and experienced engineers to show their passion in the field of engineering.

-- Computer & Software Engineering Professionals - With over 181,000 members, Engineers World can share and discuss topics of interests to further their careers and education.
+- Computer & Software Engineering Professionals - With over 181,000 members, Engineers World can share and discuss topics of interest to further their careers and education.

 - Engineering Collaboration for PLM This group is designed for engineers tasked with using PLM to manage the full product record, bill. of materials (BOM) and CAD data.
 Come here to learn from other companies who are using PLM to manage the engineering designs.